cirex-web/cirex-web/README.md

 Frontend dev for the most part.
 (React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P

+> [!TIP]
+> That which exists is better than that which does not exist.
+Therefore an imperfect product that actually exists must be better than endlessly tweaking hypothetical shit to perfection.

 <img width="910" height="504" alt="image" src="https://github.com/user-attachments/assets/b16b7630-17e2-4c25-81e6-134ded5b48ff" />